LORD BYRON

 Byron is asleep on the sofa

-B: Oons! that’s a nasty breeze - you haven’t fixed the window yet?
-Why doom the lover you have chosen, on winter to nights to sigh half frozen?
+B: Oons! that’s a nasty breeze - haven’t you fixed the window yet?
+Why doom the lover you have chosen, on winter to nights to sigh half frozen!

-Lady 1: Then let us meet, as oft we’ve done, beneath the influence of the sun
+Lady 1: Then let us meet - as oft we’ve done - beneath the influence of the sun

-B(to self - mem. must find devoted lifelong servant tomorrow): Enough, enough my rural strumpets!! - While it is true we can love for hours together, there’s a chance my passion could fail to please..
+B(to self - mem. must find devoted lifelong servant tomorrow): Enough, enough my rural strumpets!!
+While it is true we can love for hours together, there’s a chance my passion could fail to please

-Both Ladies: I’ll be content to freeze!!
+Ladies: I’ll be content to freeze!!

 Enter the Learnèds, re-coiffed and stern